Combining a Heat Pump and Furnace: Is It Possible?

 Aside from reduced costs, a dual-fuel system will also reduce the gas emissions your home produces.
 The furnace will only run during those times that your home needs the extra heating capacity it offers.
 This means you’re likely cutting at least 50% of the emissions you would otherwise produce over the course of the winter.

-Property owners around Littleton don’t have to look any further than Summit Heating & A/C for trusted services they need for their homes.
+Property owners around Littleton don’t have to look any further than Summit Heating, A/C, Plumbing & Electrical for trusted services they need for their homes.
 Our expert team provides AC and heating installation, maintenance and repair along with a wide range of plumbing and electrical services and indoor air quality solutions.
 Call to schedule a consultation with one of our NATE-certified technicians to explore whether a dual-fuel system is right for your home.

 company icon